DLite Concepts#

 In DLite all instances that describe other instances (of a lower abstraction level) are called metadata.

-Compared to ontologies, data instances correspond to OWL individuals while entities correspond to OWL classes.
+Compared to ontologies, data instances correspond to OWL individuals while data models correspond to OWL classes.
 OWL, which is based on first order logic, does not have concepts corresponding to the higher abstraction levels of EntitySchema and BasicMetadataSchema.

 A (so far unexplored possibility) with such a datamodel hierarchy is that it can enable cross-platform semantic interoperability between independent systems that describe their datamodel hierarchies using a common BasicMetadataSchema.
 Of course, this requires a common agreement on the BasicMetadataSchema.

-An entity can be a single thing or object that represents something physical or nonphysical, concrete or abstract.
-The entity contains information about the data that constitutes the state of the object it describes.
-The entity does not contain the actual data, but describes what the different data fields are, in terms of name, data types, units, dimensionality etc. Information about data is often called metadata.
-Formal meta data enables for the correct interpretation of a set of data, which otherwise would be unreadable.
+A data model contains information about the data that constitutes the state of the object it describes.
+The data model does not contain the actual data, but describes what the different data fields are, in terms of name, data types, units, dimensionality etc. Information about data is often called metadata.
+Formal metadata enables for the correct interpretation of a set of data, which otherwise would be unreadable.

-An example of an entity is ‘Atom’, which can be defined as something that has a position, an atomic number (which characterizes the chemical element), mass, charge, etc. Another example of a completely different kind of entity can be a data reference-entity with properties such as name, description, license, access-url, media-type, format, etc. The first entity is suitable as an object in a simulation code, while the latter is more suitable for a data catalog distribution description (e.g. dcat:Distribution).
-Entities allows for describing many aspects of the domain.
-While each entity describes a single unit of information, a set of entities can describe the complete domain.
+An example of a data model is ‘Atom’, which can be defined as something that has a position, an atomic number (which characterizes the chemical element), mass, charge, etc. Another example of a completely different kind of data model can be a data reference-data model with properties such as name, description, license, access-url, media-type, format, etc. The first data model is suitable as an object in a simulation code, while the latter is more suitable for a data catalog distribution description (e.g. dcat:Distribution).
+Data models allows for describing many aspects of the domain.
+While each data model describes a single unit of information, a set of data models can describe the complete domain.

 Uniqueness & immutability#

-To ensure consistency, an entity (or other metadata) should never be changed once published.
-They are uniquely identified by their URI, which has 3 separate elements: a namespace, a version number and a name.
-An entity named ‘Particle’ is unlikely to have the same meaning and the set of parameters across all domains.
-In particle physics, the entity ‘Particle’ would constitute matter and radiation, while in other fields the term ‘Particle’ can be a general term to describe something small.
-For this reason SOFT entities have namespaces, similar to how vocabularies are defined in OWL.
-The version number is a pragmatic solution to handle how properties of an entity might evolve during the development process.
-In order to handle different versions of a software, the entity version number can be used to identify the necessary transformation between two data sets.
+To ensure consistency, a data model (or metadata) should never be changed once published.
+They are uniquely identified by their URI, which has 3 separate parts: a namespace, a version number and a name.
+An data model named ‘Particle’ is unlikely to have the same meaning and the set of parameters across all domains.
+In particle physics, it would constitute matter and radiation, while in other fields the term ‘Particle’ can be a general term to describe a small inclusion or innoculant.
+For this reason data models have namespaces, similar to how vocabularies are defined in OWL.
+The version number is a pragmatic solution to handle how properties of a data model might evolve during the development process.
+In order to handle different versions of a software, the data model version number can be used to identify the necessary transformation (instance mappings) between two versions of a data model.

 For example, the URI for the EntitySchema is http://onto-ns.com/meta/0.3/EntitySchema, with http://onto-ns.com/meta being the namespace, 0.3 the version and EntitySchema the name.
 URIs do not have to be resolvable, but it is good practice that they resolves to their definition.